 Here I am going to discuss the correct position of standing, or what is the correct standing position.
 All these rules described here are encompassed in the general principles for alignment in yoga.

-What is Correct Standing Posture?
+What is Correct Standing Position?

-The first requirement of a correct standing posture is an erect, vertical spine with the vertebrae stacked above each other in a straight line, the entire spine held up with the right curvatures.
+The first requirement of a correct standing position is an erect, vertical spine with the vertebrae stacked above each other in a straight line, the entire spine held up with the right curvatures.
 The main weight bearing joints of the body are positioned vertically on top of each other supported by healthy feet and strong leg muscles for a pain free standing position.

-The very first posture corrector rule is that the outer edges of the feet must be parallel to each other.
+The very first rule is that the outer edges of the feet must be parallel to each other.
 The distance between the feet must be equal to the width of the hips, or equal to the length of one foot ( measure this distance by placing the second foot perpendicular to the foot facing the standing direction and then placing the instep of this foot ( facing the standing direction) at the point where its toes had ended).

-One of the common posture mistakes while standing is that the feet remain turned outwards making the letter “V” with the heels placed nearest to each other.
+One of the common standing position mistakes while standing is that the feet remain turned outwards making the letter “V” with the heels placed nearest to each other.
 The right way to -place the feet is by turning the toes in by half an inch from the parallel position.
 This helps with overall balance and stability of the posture along with activating the adductor muscles along the inner legs.

 While standing make sure that the ankles do not collapse inwards as this will decimate the arches of the feet.
 The mounds of the toes need to be pressed down, lift the toes up and spread them out, this will intensify the aches, now place the spread toes back on the ground, keeping the arches intact. the body weight must be equally pressed on the three weight-bearing points – mounds at the roots of the big toe, and the last smallest toe, and one in the center of the heel- on the soles of the feet.